myakoobi/react.app/README.md

 The user would be able to see and explore their travel options and be able to choose and the server will ve notified.

 this project was a good practice for people who wnats too explore react and typescript.

+The video and the project comes from the youtuber Mosh Hamedani, defintely go and check him out.

+I promise to be uploading and doing more projects like this.